-&lt;sup>3 Transmitters installed in vehicles do not fall under this type of devices.
+3 Transmitters installed in vehicles do not fall under this type of devices.

-&lt;sup>4 As discussed in 2 b), some devices are only subject to Supplier's Declaration of Conformity procedures and not required to file for a certification.
+4 As discussed in 2 b), some devices are only subject to Supplier's Declaration of Conformity procedures and not required to file for a certification.

-- 5GB Part 30 Fixed Transmitter - 5GM Part 30 Mobile Transmitter - 5GT Part 30 Transportable Transmitter - 2) Test reports, at a minimum, should include the following (specifically as related to mmW measurements): - i) Clearly list and identify, i.e., by manufacturer and model number, all harmonic mixers, waveguides, standard gain horn antennas, signal generators, frequency extension modules, and spectrum analyzers used for mmW measurements. - ii) Clearly identify correction factors and how they were derived for mmW measurement results.
-For instance, for radiated spurious emission measurements results, clearly identify how the measured raw amplitude is corrected to derive the true amplitude (include formulas). - iii) Include calibration certificates for harmonic mixers, standard gain horn antennas, signal generators, and frequency extension modules as an appendix to the test report. - iv) Copy of the test laboratory accreditation scope showing that the laboratory is accredited to make the measurements (include this as an appendix to the test report).
-The scope must show that the test laboratory is accredited and capable of performing measurements up to the highest frequency required by the rules (see Section 2.1057).
-For example, a transmitter operating at 28 GHz requires spurious emissions to be investigated up to 100 GHz.
+- 5GB Part 30 Fixed Transmitter - 5GM Part 30 Mobile Transmitter - 5GT Part 30 Transportable Transmitter - 2) Test reports, at a minimum, should include the following (specifically as related to mmW measurements): - i) Clearly list and identify, i.e., by manufacturer and model number, all harmonic mixers, waveguides, standard gain horn antennas, signal generators, down-converters, frequency extension modules, and spectrum analyzers used for mmW measurements. - Clearly identify correction factors and how they were derived for mmW measurement results.
+For instance, for radiated spurious emission measurements results, clearly identify how the measured raw amplitude is corrected to derive the true amplitude (include formulas). - iii) Include calibration certificates for harmonic mixers, , signal generators, and frequency extension modules as an appendix to the test report.
+Include manufacturer's antenna gain curves for standard gain horn antennas as an appendix to the test report. - iv) Copy of the test laboratory accreditation scope showing that the laboratory is accredited to make the measurements (include this as an appendix to the test report).
+The scope must show that the test laboratory is accredited and capable of performing measurements up to the highest frequency required by the rules (see Section 2.1057).5 For example, a transmitter operating at 28 GHz requires spurious emissions to be investigated up to 100 GHz.
 In this case, the test laboratory scope should reflect that it has capability to measure up to 100 GHz or higher. - v) Where applicable, clearly list and identify all measurement distances.
 Additionally, verify that all measurement distances are greater than or equal to the far-field distances of the applicable antennas (as described in 3.8) under all test scenarios. - vi) Radiated emissions data shall be in the form of plots (tabular only data is not sufficient).
-The plots, at a minimum, shall show the following parameters and configurations of the measurement receiver: - RBW & VBW - Start / Stop frequencies or Center frequency & frequency span - Number of measurement points. - Sweep count - Reference level and Offset - Detector function shall be identified on the plot or in the Plot Title. - Product under test
+The plots, at a minimum, shall show the following parameters and configurations of the measurement receiver: - Resolution Bandwidth (RBW) & Video Bandwidth (VBW) - Start / Stop frequencies or Center frequency & frequency span - Number of measurement points. - Sweep count - Reference level and Offset - Detector function shall be identified on the plot or in the Plot Title. - vii) Configuration of product under test

-&lt;sup>5 See 47 CFR § 2.1057.
+5 See 47 CFR § 2.1057.

-- b) Equipment operating under Section 30.201 - 1) The following devices operating under Section 30.201 may be authorized using the SDoC procedure: - Fixed point-to-point stations - Fixed point-to-multipoint hub stations - Fixed point-to-multipoint user stations - 2) The manufacturer is required to perform all the necessary tests and shall retain the report including items listed in 2 a) 2) and submit to the Commission upon request.
+- b) Equipment operating under Section 30.2016 - 1) The following devices operating under Section 30.201 may be authorized using the SDoC procedure: - Fixed point-to-point stations - Fixed point-to-multipoint hub stations - Fixed point-to-multipoint user stations - 2) The manufacturer is required to perform all the necessary tests and shall retain the report including items listed in 2 a) 2) and submit to the Commission upon request.